 Be careful if you’re planning to buy before selling, though.
-If you don’t manage to sell your existing house within 6 months – for instance, if the property market suddenly plunges – you’ll end up incurring the hefty Additional Buyer’s Stamp Duty.
+If you don’t manage to sell your existing house within 6 months – for instance, if the property market suddenly plunges and there are simply no interested buyers – you’ll end up incurring the hefty Additional Buyer’s Stamp Duty.
 No exceptions made!

 Note that this ABSD Refund is only for married couples.
 Unfortunately, other joint buyers (e.g. siblings, parent and child) or singles buying a property on their own don’t qualify 🙁

 If you’re moving to a HDB flat, but you buy before selling:

 HDB requires you to sell off any other residential property you own, HDB or condo/ private property, within 6 months of buying a HDB flat.